openedx/edx-documentation/en_us/shared/course_components/create_video.rst

    video.
 This name appears as a heading above the video in the LMS, and it identifies the video for you in Insights.

+   The default display name for new video components is "Video".
+Changing the default to a unique, descriptive display name can help you and your learners identify different videos quickly and accurately.
+If you delete this default and do not enter an identifying name, the platform supplies "video" for you.

 #.
 In the **Default Video URL** field, enter the URL of the video.
 Example
    URLs follow.